Gispry/DND-Stream-Session-Summarizer/README.md

 ## Stopping the Program

 - Please close the GUI that you are able to use to select your microphone before closing the shell

+## Additional information
+There has been some issues with testing where some people have not been able to create or delete new or existing files.
+This causes the program to record all 6 audio files and transcribe the correctly but it will never continue from there and will always give the same summery.
+If you notice that there are six audio files in the folder for this program that will likely mean your shell does not have the ability to delete existing audio files.
+The way around this is to:
+- Close the program
+- Right click on Start.bat and create a shortcut of it (shift right click if the option does not show up)
+- Go into the properties of that shortcut
+- Go into Advanced in the bottom right
+- Tick on the option to 'Run as administrator'
+- Click ok twice
+- Open the shortcut
+This will open the program as administrator and should give it the ability to create and delete files successfully.